Who received a Galleri® test

 Test group

-People in the test group will have their blood samples tested using the Galleri® test.
-In this group, a small number of tests are expected to show a cancer signal.
-Anyone with a cancer signal detected will be contacted about their result.
+People in the test group had their blood samples tested using the Galleri test.
+Anyone who had a cancer signal detected was contacted about their result.
 No other results will be shared.

 People